Rohit Sharma (composer): Career

 Rohit Sharma entered the OTT space in 2018 with composing three songs for the Indian web series Yeh Meri Family by The Viral Fever.
-In 2021, he composed four songs for the award winning series Aspirants, again by TVF (The Viral Fever) including lending his own voice to one track viz.
+In 2021, he composed four songs for the award-winning series Aspirants, again by TVF (The Viral Fever) including lending his own voice to one track viz.
 "Mohbhang".
 The series was nominated for the Best Original Soundtrack (Series) award in 2021 Filmfare OTT Awards and won the Best Music (Originals) Series award at IWM Digital Awards (2022).
-Rohit Sharma composed all songs for the series Maharani 2 in 2022, where he was lauded for implementing rustic, folk styles from Bihar (where the series is set) in the soundtracks, one of the praises being from renowned folk singer Padma Bhushan Sharda Sinha herself, who was the singer for one of the tracks of this series.
+Rohit Sharma composed all songs for the series Maharani Season 2 in 2022, where he was lauded for implementing rustic, folk styles from Bihar (where the series is set) in the soundtracks, one of the praises being from renowned folk singer Padma Bhushan Sharda Sinha herself, who was the singer for one of the tracks of this series.
 In the same year, he also composed two tracks for the web series Flames - Season 3 by The Viral Fever.
+In 2024, Sharma worked on Maharani Season 3, composing several tracks including “Kaun Bola Ban Hai”, “Kaun Thagwa Nagariya” and “Naya Savera”, and lended his voice to “Kaun Bola Ban Hai”.
+He was honoured with the Music Director Special Award at the Clef Music Awards in 2024 for his work on this season.

+In 2025, he contributed to the series Gram Chikitsalay, composing and singing the song “Kanchi Tori Kaya.”

 Besides composing music for films & OTT, Rohit Sharma is also part of a band called Swaang.